the-anna-project/annad/doc/concept/connection.md

 connection can be seen as a neural connection.
 Such connections represent relationships between certain information and behaviors, represented in a multi dimensional space.
 [Inputs](input.md), [outputs](output.md) and [CLGs](clg.md) are wired together that way.
-Many of these connections interacting together in a dynamic fashion form Anna's neural [network](network.md).
+Many of these connections interacting together dynamically, represent Anna's neural [network](network.md).

 ### space
 The connection space can be seen as a multi dimensional vector space.
 In theory